jujudotlol/jujudotlol.github.io/features.md

-# juju.lol feature list
+# juju.lol Feature List
-### not all of the features fit into discord embeds, so i figured it would be easier to put them all here.
+### Not all of the features fit into discord embeds, so I figured it would be easier to put them all here.